alttch/eva3/doc/item_scripts.rst

 * Configurations are absent.
 Scripts are named as **xc/cmd/SCRIPT_NAME**
 * Script timeout is set when it is started

-Example of a command usage: the speaker is connected to the remote machine. we want to play some sound as an additional feedback after the certain macros or actions are executed
+Example of a command usage: a speaker is connected to a remote machine.
+We want to play some sound as an additional feedback after the certain macros or actions are executed